Optimizing Task Scheduling in Fog Computing with Deadline Awareness: Results

 \subsection{Deadline Violation}

-The RIGEO technique has been proven to enhance adherence to deadlines compared to other methods, as evidenced by the decrease in deadline violation times for IoT tasks in Figure~\ref{fig:deadline-violation}.
-The RIGEO method consistently chooses nodes with the shortest violation time, even in situations where there may be a shortage of nodes, demonstrating its flexibility and effectiveness in addressing deadline breaches.
-This capability is especially beneficial in real-world scenarios where adhering to deadlines is critical for achieving optimal performance and ensuring user satisfaction.
-In summary, the RIGEO method shows promise in enhancing system efficiency by minimizing deadline violations in scheduling, as evaluated using Eq.~(\ref{eq:deadline_violation_total}).
+RIGEO improves deadline adherence compared to other methods, as indicated by the decrease in violation times shown in Figure~\ref{fig:performance-metrics}(b).
+The method consistently selects nodes with the shortest violation times, even in the presence of node shortages, demonstrating flexibility in addressing deadline breaches.

+At 600 tasks, RIGEO demonstrated approximately 19\% improvement over WCLA+GA and 14\% improvement over ETFC in terms of deadline violation time.

-\subsection{Response time}
+\subsection{Response Time}

-Response time, defined as the period required for a system to respond to a given task, was a critical parameter in the proposed strategy and was systematically integrated into the fitness function.
-The results, as illustrated in Figure \ref{fig:response_time} with 20 FNs, highlight the superior performance of the RIGEO method in minimizing response time compared to other approaches.
-The computation of response time is detailed in Eq. (\ref{eq:response_time}).
+Response time, the period required for the system response to a task, was systematically integrated into the fitness function as a critical parameter.
+Figure~\ref{fig:performance-metrics}(c) illustrates RIGEO's superior performance in minimizing response time compared to other approaches with 20 FNs.

+RIGEO achieved approximately 86\% faster response time than GEO and 80\% faster than GWO at maximum load.
+Response time computation is based on Eq.~(\ref{eq:response_time}).
+The results demonstrate RIGEO's effectiveness in significantly reducing system latency across all task loads.